DelroyGayle/KoolAIChess/README.md

 Solution:

-I know the error has something to do with scoping however I don't enough Python to figure it out.
-Therefore I removed the function 'initialise_class_variables' and defined all my Class Variables directly beneath the 'Game' Class definition
+I know the error has something to do with scoping however to resolve this issue, I removed the function 'initialise_class_variables' and defined all my Class Variables directly beneath the 'Game' Class definition
 ```
 class Game:
     num_moves = -1
     ...
 ```
-    """
-    A class that represents the status of the Chess Game This is the main workspace of the program
-    It keeps track of the flags, properties and variables related to the state of play of the Game
-    """
-    whose_move = 0
-    @classmethod
-    def initialise_class_variables():
-        print("Initialise")
-        # the number of valid moves found for chosen piece
-        num_moves = -1
-        # recursion level for evaluate()
-        level = 0
-        # worth of play
-        score = 0
-        print("SC",score)

-    def initialise_class_variables():
-        print("Initialise")
-        # the number of valid moves found for chosen piece
-        num_moves = -1
-        # recursion level for evaluate()
-        level = 0
-        # worth of play
-        score = 0

-    whose_move = 0
-    @classmethod
-    def initialise_class_variables():
-        print("Initialise")
-        # the number of valid moves found for chosen piece
-        num_moves = -1
-        # recursion level for evaluate()
-        level = 0
-        # worth of play
-        score = 0

 ### Unfixed Bugs